 The Pediatric Endocrinologist's primary responsibility will include evidence-based clinical evaluation and treatment of children and adolescents from birth through 18 years.
 Participation in grand rounds and other educational and professional development activities is strongly encouraged.

 Candidates should have completed fellowship in Pediatric Endocrinology, be board-eligible/board-certified pediatric endocrinologist, and be license eligible in Georgia.
-The Willett Children's Hospital of Savannah is the only children's hospital in Southeast Georgia, including the regions only Level III Neonatal Care Unit.
+The Willett Children's Hospital at Memorial Health Savannah is the only children's hospital in Southeast Georgia, including the regions only Level III Neonatal Care Unit.
 In 2016, the Willett Children's Hospital served more than 70,000 children in the region and has plans to expand its services over the next five years.
-In addition, Memorial Health broke ground on a new free-standing facility, with anticipated opening in 2019.
+In addition, Memorial Health broke ground on a new free-standing facility, with anticipated opening in Fall of 2020.

 Memorial Health University Medical Center (MHUMC) is a 612-bed hospital in Savannah, Georgia.
 We opened our doors in 1955 and have evolved into the most advanced healthcare provider in the region.
 We are a regional referral center for heart care, cancer care, trauma care, children's care, high-risk pregnancies and high-risk newborn care.
 Our hospital includes the region's only Level 1 trauma center, the region's only children's hospital and the Savannah campus of Mercer University School of Medicine.